 Mining operations are subject to numerous regulations aimed at minimizing environmental impacts.
 Regulatory bodies require companies to conduct environmental monitoring to ensure compliance with laws regarding:

 - Air Quality: Emissions from mining activities can contribute to air pollution.
 Monitoring air quality is essential for adhering to air quality standards.
+Our Ambient Air Quality Monitoring & Testing services help mining companies measure pollutants, ensuring compliance with CPCB norms and protecting workforce health.

 2. Risk Management